OlliMeeco/meecodocs/guides/card-and-slots.md

   --data '{"template_name": "vehicle"}'
 ```

-Here is a response with a created card:
+Here is a response with a created Item:

 ```javascript
 {